 The winery is open now by appointment only and he is hoping to have it open full-time perhaps by July.
-The best thing to do would be to follow the winery’s Facebook page and keep up with when the winery will be open.
-If you want to make an appointment, message Ben Calais on Facebook to set up a time.
-He hopes to roll out online booking very soon.
+An online appointment system is available on the website.
 They are also planning to be in soft opening mode every Saturday and Sunday starting this coming weekend (May 30).
-Update: The online appointment system is now working.

 Before we arrived in Hye, we made an appointment to visit the winery with a group of friends.
 It poured the night before our appointment!
 We then saw a plea for help come out on Facebook from Ben because the winery was being flooded.
 Fortunately, as is usual among the Texas wine industry, members of Kuhlman Cellars, William Chris Vineyards, and more came to the rescue to help.
 They worked through the night but with pumps working overtime, the flooding receded.